Skip to content

 5.1 Add a back arrow to EditNoteActivity: in AndroidManifest.xml, add android:parentActivityName=".MainActivity" to the EditNoteActivity entry.

 5.2 Add an empty state: when notes is empty, show a TextView saying "No notes yet — add one above!" and hide it when there is at least one note.
-Update it in addNote() and in the result handler.
+Update it in addNote() (and wherever the list changes).

 Deliverable